jc-k91/rvgg/PROGRESS.md

 ///// PROGRESS SUMMARY LOG /////
+    04-13-21: Feeling really good today.
+Got my coffee and I'm hitting the ground running.
+Should have MVPs done by this afternoon.

+    04-12-21: Made a ton of progress.
+Got the filters modal working as intended, and made functions to parse the filters into pieces of data that are usable for the API request..

     04-12-21: Brain seems to be working properly today.
 Starting off the day by fine tuning search filters.

     04-11-21: Having a really difficult time focusing on any given task.
 I suspect this might be a lingering side-effect from the COVID vaccine.
 Shelving the video game UI for now.